-About three years ago, two new friends who had bonded over a shared love of Almost Famous and the rest of Cameron Crowe’s filmography recorded a couple of GarageBand demos together.
+About three years ago, page two new friends who had bonded over a shared love of Almost Famous and the rest of Cameron Crowe’s filmography recorded a couple of GarageBand demos together.
 They popped them up on Facebook for free download under the name of It’s All Happening, where other girls with a similar love of the film and drawn in by the name could find them.

 I came across those songs again a few months back as part of my neverending iTunes cleanup project, and I remember thinking it was a shame that Randolph’s Leap bassist Vicki Cole was likely too busy with that band’s much-deserved success to nurture the spark she so clearly had with songwriting partner and pal Alex Kenzel.
 This was because I am a bit of an idiot who struggles to stay up too late these days, and had missed the pair’s performance with new band Skinny Dipper at a TYCI night earlier in the year.
 This will become awkwardly obvious when we get to the relevant part of the interview, don’t worry.

 This week, the nine-piece almost-a-girl band (drummer Iain Symes-Marshall, of Trapped in Kansas, is the token boy) released debut EP Masks on Olive Grove Records and it’s five tracks of hot chocolate and honey.
 I woke up on Monday morning to a tweet from Cameron Crowe urging me to check out a track from that EP, because sometimes the universe is a gloriously synchronous thing.